karayabin/universe-snapshot/universe/Ling/Light/doc/api/Ling/Light/Helper/LightHelper/executeParenthesisWrappersByArray.md

-LightHelper::executeParenthesisWrappersByArray — Parses the given array, executes the "executeMethod" method on every parenthesis wrapper, and returns the result.
+LightHelper::executeParenthesisWrappersByArray — Parses the given array recursively, executes the "executeMethod" method on every parenthesis wrapper, and returns the result.